 Pursuant to Fed.
 R. Civ.
-P. Rule 56(c), Plaintiff, the Federal Trade Commission ("FTC" or "Commission"), requests that this Court grant its Motion for Summary Judgment against Defendants Latrese & Kevin Enterprises Inc., a Florida corporation also doing business as Hargrave & Associates Financial Solutions ("H&A"), Latrese Hargrave, and Kevin Hargrave (collectively, the "Defendants"), finding that they deceptively marketed and sold credit repair services and advance fee credit cards.
-The FTC asks this Court to: (1) permanently enjoin the Defendants from deceptively selling credit repair services, credit cards, and any other credit-related product or service; (2) find the Defendants jointly and severally liable for their violations of Section 5(a) of the FTC Act, 15 U.S.C. § 45(a), the Credit Repair Organizations Act ("CROA"), 15 U.S.C. §§ 1679-1679j, and the FTC's Telemarketing Sales Rule ("TSR"), 16 C.F.R.
-Part 310, as amended, 15 U.S.C. §§ 6101-6108; and (3) order \$7,443,732 in restitution to defrauded consumers.
+P. Rule 56(c), Plaintiff Federal Trade Commission ("FTC" or "Commission"), requests the Court grant its Motion for Summary Judgment against Defendants Latrese & Kevin Enterprises Inc., Latrese Hargrave and Kevin E. Wade (collectively, the "Defendants"), finding they deceptively marketed and sold credit repair services and advance fee credit cards.
+The FTC asks the Court to: (1) permanently enjoin Defendants from deceptively selling credit repair services, credit cards, and any other credit-related product or service; (2) find Defendants jointly and severally liable for their violations of Section 5(a) of the FTC Act, 15 U.S.C. § 45(a), the Credit Repair Organizations Act ("CROA"), 15 U.S.C. §§ 1679-1679j, and the FTC's Telemarketing Sales Rule ("TSR"), 16 C.F.R.
+Part 310, as amended, 15 U.S.C. §§ 6101-6108; and (3) order \$7,443,732.00 in restitution to defrauded consumers.

 On October 20, 2008, the Commission initiated this action by filing a complaint seeking preliminary and permanent relief.
 (Dkt.
 No. 1).
 On October 23, 2008, the Court entered a TRO that among other things, enjoined the deceptive conduct, froze the Defendants' assets and appointed a temporary receiver.
 (Dkt.
 No. 18).
 On November 3, 2008, a Stipulated Preliminary Injunction Order was entered as to all Defendants.
 (Dkt.
 No. 26).
-To this date, the Defendants have not filed an Answer.

-The Plaintiff's Motion for Summary Judgment is supported by compelling evidence that includes; the extensive record submitted by the FTC to support entry of the TRO and indisputable new evidence filed with this memorandum (e.g., Defendants' Admissions served in response to Plaintiff's Request for Admissions, deposition testimony and advertising and telemarketing scripts).
-Discovery has closed ,and absolutely no evidence has emerged to exonerate the Defendants' sales tactics.
-In fact, either one or all of the Defendants, in response to Plaintiff's Request for Admissions, has admitted to the material facts needed to prove the elements of each count in the FTC's Complaint.
-The uncontroverted evidence shows that no genuine issue of material fact remains in dispute that would prevent the Court from granting Plaintiff's Motion for Summary Judgment.
+Plaintiff's Motion for Summary Judgment is supported by compelling evidence that includes; the extensive record submitted to support the TRO1 and indisputable new evidence filed with this memorandum (e.g., Defendants' Admissions, deposition testimony and advertising and telemarketing scripts).
+At close of discovery, absolutely no evidence had emerged to exonerate Defendants' deceptive sales tactics.
+In fact, either one or all of the Defendants, in response to Plaintiff's Request for Admissions, admitted to the material facts needed to prove the elements of each count in the complaint.2 The uncontroverted evidence shows that no genuine issue of material fact remains that would prevent the Court from granting Plaintiff's Motion for Summary Judgment.